Sep9

 Matthew 16:25….Ready

-16:25 For whoever wants to save his life (Seize the day, Lat.- “carpe diem”.
-Make the most of your life, live life to the fullest, cherish the moment, you only live once, etc.) will lose it, but whoever loses his life for me will find it.
+16:25 For whoever wants to save his life (“carpe diem”.-Lat.-Seize the day, Make the most of your life, live life to the fullest, cherish the moment, you only live once, etc.) will lose it, but whoever loses his life for me will find it.
 (Self-help is no help at all. self-sacrifice is the way, my way, to finding yourself, your true self. -MSS) (For Complete Expository See Book)

 Extended Sermons

-“Teaches rather than find purpose and significance in the things of this life; find it in Christ who gives true fulfillment” → How often do we seek meaning and purpose in the eyes of the world.
-We chase popularity by doing what we think others around us want, only to realize later that their options change quicker than a commercial break.
-Or we seek fulfillment in relationships, thinking a romantic partner will make us whole and solve all our problems, only to be brokenhearted once again.
-We seek validation and approval from likes, comments, and followers on Facebook, and when it doesn’t materialize we fall into depression.
-Many believe that achieving career success, a high salary, or a certain status will bring lasting happiness but this often proves to be an empty promise.
-We think acquiring possessions in buying new gadgets, a bigger house, or a luxury car will lead to lasting happiness.
+“Teaches instead of living for worldly status & success that doesn’t last, invest in the things of God that lasts for all eternity.”→ What seems valuable now—wealth, status, success, achievements, recognition—will eventually fade away.
 We think if I can just get this then I’ll be happy, I’ll be satisfied.
-Then when the initial thrill of a purchase quickly wears off, we fall back into a vicious cycle of chasing the next purchase to get that same temporary high we had before.
+Then when the initial thrill wears off, we fall back into a vicious cycle of chasing the next purchase to get that same high we had before.
 When we seek our identity and value through Christ, we discover a deeper sense of purpose and significance that surpasses anything the world can offer.
 Instead of chasing after achievements, possessions, or the approval of others, we anchor our lives in the love and approval of Jesus, knowing that only He can satisfy our longing for true purpose.
 This shift transforms how we live, motivating us to pursue His will above our own ambitions and to embrace the joy and peace that come from walking closely with Him.

-“Teaches if things are going to change we need to stop living life on our terms and start living it on God’s terms.” ⇒ How has living life your way worked out for you?
-Not to good I bet!
+“Teaches how you can live life on your terms, which leads to loss or on God’s terms which leads to life and purpose.” ⇒ Ask yourself this, where has living life according to your terms gotten you?
+Not too far I bet!
+I know for myself that it just got me into a lot trouble, resulting in loss, shame, and regret.
+Not to mention the legal and financial troubles it brought.
 Have you ever been in this cycle where everything you do just isn’t working.
 When we abandon God’s principals and rules it always leads to destructive patterns and behaviors.
-Only when we turn our thinking to the Lord’s light we can we see the truth of what is controlling and ruining our lives.
+Only when we start living on God’s terms will our life to start to improve and get better.
 If were to do this we need to turn from our own self-driven ego and pride, and all the other things that haven’t worked.
-We need to admit that our way of thinking is limited and faculty.
-Ask yourself this, where has living life according to your principals gotten you?
-I know for myself that it just got me into a lot of trouble and produced a lot of heartache.
-Pray and ask God to help you to begin living life on His principals, and you will see your life steadily improve.
+We need to admit that our thinking is limited and faulty.
+If you pray, God help me to begin living life by your principals, you’ll start see your life steadily improve.
 God’s principals of living will bring true blessing.

-“Teaches how true fulfilment isn’t found in worldly achievements and success, but in giving it away in serving God and others” ⇒ True happiness comes from servicing others.
+“Teaches true life isn’t found in living for self, but in living for others, serving others, helping others “ ⇒ True happiness comes from helping others.
 God designed you to be happiest when you’re giving your life away.
 It’s when you give your life away you’ll uncover a greater joy, a greater peace, a greater happiness.
 Giving yourself away in serving and helping others reduces stress and depression, and improves your mood, as well as increases longevity.
 Additionally, giving can lower your blood pressure, protecting your heart and providing similar results as those of a healthy diet and exercise.
 One study found that on days people volunteered their time, they had lower levels of cortisol, resulting in reduced stress.
 In addition to all the health benefits above, giving results in greater happiness and satisfaction.
 Studies have shown that when helping someone else or giving a gift, the body secretes endorphins in the brain: Serotonin, (a mood regulator) Dopamine, (a pleasure and feel good chemical) and Oxytocin, (a compassion and bonding chemical) which creates a sense of connection with others.
 These give you an immediate “helper high,” that warm, fuzzy feeling of joy, fulfillment, and satisfaction—and the effects can go on for weeks.
 Generosity also triggers the release of pleasure and satisfaction hormones in your body, resulting in the potential for improved mood, improved motivation, and even reduced pain.
 The effects of giving can have a positive impact on our overall health and wellbeing.
 Giving your life away to charities can make you feel pretty good about yourself.
 There’s nothing quite like doing something for someone else to put a smile on your face.
 Even when we’re not feeling our best, if we put some kindness back into the world it can help us feel a little better in ourselves and about the world around us.
 It’s been said “If you’re not serving, you’re not living; you’re just existing”.

 “Even today, you can Save your life by living a happy and safe existence. free from pain and discomfort.
 A life least demanding, least costly, least offending.
-Or you can give it away to Jesus and experience real peace, purpose, and fulfillment.” ⇒ How often do we want to avoid the reproach, the hostility, the persecution, the intimation that goes along with being a Christian, so we clam up.
+Or you can give it away to Jesus and experience real peace, purpose, and fulfillment.” ⇒ Generally, man desires a life of ease, a life of comfort, a life devoid of troubles, a life of honour and happiness, and men often do all they can to accomplish this in their life at the expense of the next.
+How often do we want to avoid the reproach, the hostility, the persecution, the intimation that goes along with being a Christian, so we clam up.
 Are you the type of person who only serves Jesus up to the point it gets too painful then you bow out.
 Do you only follow Jesus up to the point that it starts to cost you something then you stop.
 That the sacrifice just isn’t worth it.
 When faced with a choice between Jesus and the comforts and pleasures of this life which will you choose?
 When faced with a choice between Jesus and the approval of others which will you choose?
 When faced with a choice between living for the world and living for Christ which will you choose?

 Additional Notes & Applications